 - 1. Connect coolant pump 2 443 679 to the lowest drain valve in the cooling system. - 2.
 Connect the pump's 2 cable terminals to the battery's negative and positive terminal.
 Check that filling starts.
 If it doesn't, swap the position of the cable terminals. - 3.
 Start the engine and leave it running for a while.
 Check that there are no leaks. - 4.
-Check the coolant level and top up the coolant via the expansion tank if necessary.
+Check the level of the coolant and top up as necessary.